Villisca axe murders

 The Villisca axe murders occurred during the night of June 9 to the early morning of June 10, 1912, in the town of Villisca, Iowa, in the United States.
 The six members of the Moore family and two guests were found bludgeoned in the Moore residence.
 All eight victims, including six children, had severe head wounds from an axe.
-A lengthy investigation yielded several suspects, one of whom was tried twice.
-The first trial ended in a hung jury and the second ended in an acquittal.
+A lengthy investigation yielded several suspects.

 The house was restored in the 1990s and is known as the Villisca Axe Murder House.